The following policies apply to all students and alumni who use the various services offered by The Department of Career Planning & Development.

 Please note that the term “student” refers to any student or alumnus who participates in On–Campus Recruiting, regardless of their enrollment status at KSU.

-A student will be considered a late arrival if they show up for their appointment with a career advisor more than 15 minutes after the scheduled appointment time.
+A student will be considered a late arrival if they show up for their appointment with a Career and Internship Advisor more than 15 minutes after the scheduled appointment time.
 If the student has called to let us know that they are running late (prior to the end of the 15–minute grace period), the CIA/staff member will determine if there is sufficient time remaining to effectively cover what is needed and complete the appointment by the end of the original appointment time.
 The CIA will then either meet with the student or reschedule.
 This will NOT be counted under the no-show/late policy.

 If the student does not arrive or call to notify us that they will be late within 15 minutes after the scheduled appointment time, they will be asked to reschedule their appointment and the original appointment will be counted as having violated the no-show/late no show policy.